Expert tips on how to care for potted amaryllis bulbs and cut amaryllis stems- A Holiday Season favorite.

 Here’s what customers often ask us about amaryllis care.

-How often should I water my amaryllis?
+How often should I water my potted amaryllis?

 Amaryllis is not a particularly thirsty flower.
 Periodically check the soil surface with your fingertips – it should be slightly damp or moist.